khoaxuantu/tuslipid/src/markdown/great_ytb_channels_1.md

 - Part 1 is our current standing and contains only channels about information technology.
 Because I’m focusing on IT, these channels are the majority of my list.
-- Part 2 is in the next part, which contains channels about other genres such as general science, entertainment, etc...
+- Part 2 is in the next blog, which contains channels about other genres such as general science, entertainment, etc...

 # Some guys are coding...